wjessop/wjessop/content/posts/Buffer-analysis-when-using-EXPLAIN-ANALYSE-in-Postgres/index.md

 We can see here that **1166 blocks (9,551,872 bytes) were provided by the shared cache**, but **3117 blocks (25,534,464 bytes) had to be read from disk**.
 This was the data reported from the location I marked with `(0)`, but there are other locations too, marked with `(1)`, `(2)` and `(3)`.
 The `EXPLAIN` command breaks down buffer usage by section, and the report is cumulative, so the buffer usage reported in sections `(2)` and `(3)` when added together equal the buffer usage reported at the parent node in section `(1)`, and so on.

-The breakdown by section means that you can see where the buffer usage is highest and target your optimisation in that area.
-For instance in the example query you can see that more than 95% of the buffer usage happens in section `(3)`, the `Index Scan using index_events_on_activity_logs_id"` and so this area would be a good place to start investigating optimisations.
+The breakdown by section means that you can see where the buffer usage is highest and target your optimization in that area.
+For instance in the example query you can see that more than 95% of the buffer usage happens in section `(3)`, the `Index Scan using index_events_on_activity_logs_id"` and so this area would be a good place to start investigating optimizations.

 <aside class="thought">
 <h3>Why does it matter if we go to disk instead of the shared cache in memory?</h3>